See how much leverage you need for your trading style. Leverage has pros and cons, so we want to utilize it effectively but not recklessly.

 Most traders realize that leverage is a double-edged sword, magnifying profits as well as losses.
-To understand how much forex leverage to use we will look at examples for different account sizes and trading styles.
-But first, we need to set some money management ground rules.
+To understand how much forex leverage to use we will look at examples using different account sizes and trading styles.

 Money Management and Leverage

-Only risk 1%, or less, of deposited capital on a given a trade.
-Risk is the difference between the entry price and the stop loss, multiplied by the size (lots) of the position.
 For instance, assume you buy the EURUSD at 1.30.
 You place a stop loss at 1.29, which is 100 pips lower than the entry price.
-In the EURUSD each pip is worth $10 on a standard lot (100,000 worth of currency), $1 for a mini lot (10,000), and $0.10 for a micro lot (1,000).
-Therefore, the risk of the trade for one standard lot is $1000 (100 pips X $10 per pip), $100 for a mini lot and $10 for a micro lot.
+In the EURUSD, each pip is worth $10 on a standard lot (100,000 worth of currency), $1 for a mini lot (10,000), and $0.10 for a micro lot (1,000).
+Therefore, the risk of the trade for one standard lot is $1000 (100 pips X $10 per pip), $100 for a mini lot, and $10 for a micro lot.
 If multiple lots are taken then the dollars at risk for one lot would be multiplied by the number of lots taken.
 If you are unclear on what pips are, and how they are valued, read Calculating Pip Value.

 The dollar amount at risk should not exceed 1% of deposited capital.
 So in the case above, if taking a trade where the risk is $1000, the account size must be at least $100,000.
 If risking $100 per trade, the account size should be at least $10,000, and if risking $10 per trade, the account size should be at least $1000 (because $10 is 1% of $1000).